realA10001986/Time-Circuits-Display/README.md

 ## SD card

+Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
+For instance, I had no luck with a Sandisk Ultra 32GB card.
+If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
+Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).

+The SD card, apart from being used to [install](#audio-file-installation) the default audio files, can be used for substitute default sounds, some additional custom sounds, and for music played back by the [Music player](#the-music-player).

+### Sound file substitution

-The provided audio files are, after [proper installation](#audio-file-installation), part of the firmware and stored in the device's flash memory.
+The provided audio files ("sound-pack") are, after [proper installation](#audio-file-installation), part of the firmware and stored in the device's flash memory.

 These sounds can be substituted by your own sound files on a FAT32-formatted SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.
 The built-in [Audio file installer](#audio-file-installation) cannot be used to replace default sounds in the device's flash memory with custom sounds.

-Your replacements need to be put in the root directoy of the SD card, be in mp3 format (128kbps) and named as follows:
+Your replacements need to be put in the root (top-most) directoy of the SD card, be in mp3 format (128kbps) and named as follows:
 - "alarm.mp3".
 Played when the alarm sounds.
 - "alarmon.mp3".
-Played when enabling the alarm by holding "1"
+Played when enabling the alarm
 - "alarmoff.mp3".
-Played when disabling the alarm by holding "2"
+Played when disabling the alarm
 - "nmon.mp3".
-Played when manually enabling night mode by holding "4"
+Played when manually enabling night mode
 - "nmoff.mp3".
-Played when manually disabling night mode by holding "5"
+Played when manually disabling night mode

 The following sounds are time-sync'd to display action.
 If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed